ramlalunni/CASA_python_tools_for_ALMA_line_cubes/README.md

 **PREREQUISITES**:
 - NRAO CASA (tested only on versions 5.6.1-8 and later, but expected to work on previous versions also).
 - Numpy, Matplotlib, Astropy and Pandas installed into the PYTHONENV used by CASA.
+- Optional: PDFLaTeX and PythonTeX (only for running *combine_plots_in_latex.py* to generate a single pdf containing all the plots, one page per line)

 **INPUT**: ALMA spectral line image FITS cube, velocity corrected and not having Stokes axes, created using CASA.